mesonbuild/meson/docs/markdown/IDE-integration.md

 Compilation and unit tests are done as usual by running the `ninja` and `ninja test` commands.
 A JSON formatted result log can be found in `workspace/project/builddir/meson-logs/testlog.json`.

 When these tests fail, the user probably wants to run the failing test in a debugger.
-To make this as integrated as possible, extract the tests from the `tests` and `benchmarks` entries.
+To make this as integrated as possible, extract the tests from the `intro-tests.json` and `intro-benchmarks.json` files.
 This provides you with all the information needed to run the test: what command to execute, command line arguments and environment variable settings.

 ```json